siilisolutions/hedge/README.md

     az functionapp create --name NameOfFunctionApp --storage-account NameOfStorageAccount --resource-group NameOfResourceGroup --consumption-plan-location northeurope

-To compile and deploy your function to Azure:
+To compile and deploy your function to Azure you can provide the credentials either via:
+* Environment variables by setting: export AZURE_AUTH_LOCATION=</path-to-your/MyNameServicePrincipal.json>

-    boot azure/deploy-azure -a NameOfFunctionApp -r NameOfResourceGroup -U azure-scm-username -P azure-scm-password
+    boot azure/deploy-azure -a <NameOfFunctionApp> -r <NameOfResourceGroup>
+* Providing the service principal file to the boot task using the -p/--principal-file parameter: boot azure/deploy-azure -a <NameOfFunctionApp> -r <NameOfResourceGroup> -p </path-to-your/MyNameServicePrincipal.json>
+* Providing the client id, tenant id and secret to the boot task using the -i/--client-id, -t/--tenant-id and -s/--secret parameters: boot azure/deploy-azure -a <NameOfFunctionApp> -r <NameOfResourceGroup>-i <client-id> -t <tenant-id> -s <secret>

 Your function should deploy to Azure and can be reached with HTTP.